 Honorable mention: “The Blood Hustle” by Alice Hatcher

 The 2022 shortlist can be found here.

-The Masters Review is hosts an annual Novel Excerpt Contest.
+The Masters Review hosts an annual Novel Excerpt Contest each fall!
 We’re looking for excerpts that show off a sense of style, with a clear grasp on craft: narrative, character, and plot.
 Choose wisely!
 Your excerpt can come from any point in your completed or in-progress novels, but a synopsis should not be required for understanding the excerpt.
 Excerpts must be from previously unpublished novels; if your novel has been self-published, it is ineligible for this contest.
 Excerpts from novels that are under contract for 2022 or 2023 may not be submitted, but work from a novel scheduled for a 2024 publication date or beyond may.
 As always, we have no limitations on genre, though we are primarily interested in literary fiction.
-Dan Chaon will serve as our inaugural judge and select the finalists from a shortlist provided by The Masters Review’s editorial team.
-The winning excerpt will be awarded $3000 and online publication and an hour-long consultation with Halley Parry, an agent at Drift(less) Literary.
-Second and third place excerpts will be awarded online publication and $300 and $200 respectively, in addition to 1 page of feedback from a literary agent.
+This year’s judge is Charmaine Craig!
+She will select the finalists from a shortlist provided by The Masters Review’s editorial team.
+The winning excerpt will be awarded $3000 and online publication and an hour-long consultation with a literary agent.
+Second and third place excerpts will be awarded online publication and $300 and $200 respectively, in addition to feedback from a literary agent.

 - Winner receives $3000, publication and consultation with an agent

 - Second and third place prizes ($300 / $200, publication and agent feedback)

 - Excerpts under 6000 words

 - Emerging writers only; writers with book-length work published or under contract with a major press are ineligible.
 (We are interested in offering a larger platform to new writers.
 Authors with short story collections are free to submit unpublished work, as are writers with books published by indie presses.)

 - International English submissions allowed.
 No translations.